GradleGrads/Gradlegrads/Readme.md

-Killer Missions is Crowded and Crowd Funded
+Killer Missions is Crowded and Crowd Funded By Killer Festivals